By P. V. Swati:

 The fate of girls in the village of Wadia might be on a road to transformation, but what about the countless number of women in India who are still engaged in forced temple prostitution under the garb of traditional customs like the Devadasi system?

 The caste system is in Hindu religion has many manifestations.
-It has not only divided the society in to various layers of graded hierarchy but has also created inhuman practices in the name of God.
-One of it is the Devadasi system prevalent in different forms all over India.
+It has not only divided the society into various layers of graded hierarchy but has also created inhuman practices in the name of God.
+One of them is the Devadasi system prevalent in different forms all over India.

 There are various myths around this inhuman practice.
 This system is based on the traditional belief in Andhra Pradesh that evil over the family or the village can be avoided by dedicating a girl in the family to the temple deity.
 As soon as she reaches puberty, she becomes a concubine for the feudal gentry in the village.

 In Maharashtra, these women are made to sacrifice their first-born daughters.
 When she becomes of marriageable age, she is formally married to Khandoba, the deity and becomes his ‘nominal wife’.

 In Karnataka, there is a traditional belief that when there is famine, drought or an epidemic, to appease gods and goddesses, a lower-caste girl is dedicated to the local goddess Huligamma.
 The Banchara, Rajnat, Dommara and Bedia tribes in Madhya Pradesh also practice traditional prostitution.